jinhyunpark2459/jinhyunpark2459.github.io/_projects/single_pendulum.md

 {}^I\mathbf{\omega}=\dot{\theta}cos(\phi)\hat{b}_1+\dot{\phi}\hat{b}_2+\dot{\theta}sin(\phi)\hat{b}_3
 $$

 Now we can write the equations for the angular momentum balance about the center of mass of the pendulum in the principal-axes body frame.
-Like with the linear momentum balance, we perform the angular momentum balance in each of the body frame coordinate directions.
+This implies that we must compute the moment exerted by external forces about the center of mass.
+Like with the linear momentum balance, we consider the angular momentum in each of the body frame coordinate directions separately.

 In the $$\hat{b}_1$$ direction:

 $$
 \frac{ml^2}{3}(\ddot{\theta}cos(\phi)-\dot{\theta}\dot{\phi}sin(\phi))-\frac{ml^2}{3}\dot{\theta}\dot{\phi}sin(\phi)=\frac{l}{2}F_gsin(\theta)